Bachelor of Music in Music Education, Choral Track

 General Education Elective - Natural Science + Lab 4

-General Education Elective - Social/Personal Awareness 3
+General Education Elective - Any Gen Ed Course 3

 Senior Recital MUST be completed by the end of this semester.
 Application to student teach is due by September 15.
 Placement meeting with Music Education Coordinator must occur before September 15.